filswan/go-swan-client/README.md

 - [task-name]-deals.json: deal CID updated based on [task-name]-metadata.json generated on previous step

 ### Option:two: Auto-bid deal
-- After swan allocated a miner to a task, the client needs to sending auto-bid deal using the information submitted to swan in step `Create A Task`
+- After swan allocated a miner to a task, the client needs to sending auto-bid deals using the information submitted to swan in step `Create A Task`
 - This step is executed in infinite loop mode, it will send auto-bid deals contiuously when deals exist that can meet below conditions.

 - **Conditions:**